ssimicro/dbtestutil/README.md

 * `user`: a database username which corresponds to a user with database create and event create permissions.
 * `password`: the `user`'s password.
+* `socketPath`: socket file to use for connection.
+If set, the connection will happen via the socket and the `host` and `port` are ignored.
 * `host`: hostname of the database server.
 Must not appear in `hostBlacklist`.
 * `port`: TCP port for the database server.
 * `database`: name of the database to create.
 Must not already exist.
 Must have expected suffix (`databaseMustEndWith`).